yan-kisen/angugrails/README.md

   * serves the css and html web templates for the client application.
   * the HomeController index action returns the one page angularjs application.
   * once the app starts, it makes rest calls to the api actions.
+  * serves the locale file for the language localization.

 Client Features and Modules